 This involves applying stress in the same direction as the longitudinal axis of the test specimens.
 The general standard for plastic materials is UNE-EN ISO 527.
 A graph can be obtained with the recorded stress-strain data, from all the tensile tests performed on the universal testing machine, from which the elastic and plastic behaviour of a material can be determined and its maximum tensile strength or stress at break can be quantified.

 They describe the behaviour of a material when it is subject to a compression load at a uniform speed.
 The general standard for plastic materials is UNE-EN ISO 604.
 In practice, compression loads are not always applied immediately.
 Compression tests are a method to obtain results in research and development, quality control and acceptance or rejection, according to the specifications.
 In some cases, in order to study the compression behaviour of some products, tests are performed on the complete product itself, without the need to machine a smaller test specimen.
 This kind of study is very common in packaging products such as bottles, trays and containers.
 Normally, in these cases, standard UNE 12048 is used.

 This is the ability of a material to withstand stress applied in a perpendicular way to its longitudinal axis.
-The stresses at the maximum and fracture points, the corresponding deformations and the elastic modulus are calculated considering the distance between supports based on the test specimen’s thickness.
+The stresses at the maximum and fracture points, the corresponding deformations and the flexural modulus are calculated considering the distance between supports based on the test specimen’s thickness.
 The general standards used are UNE-EN ISO 178 for plastic materials and UNE-EN ISO 14125 for fibre-reinforced plastic materials.

 These are determined by UNE-EN ISO 8295 standard for plastic materials in the shape of plastic film.
 They are the ratio between the tensile strength required to initiate or continue sliding between two surfaces and the force of gravity acting perpendicularly on them.